deafwave/minecraft-bees/README.md

   - Send to Industrial Apiary
   - Export excess drones into a genetic sampler until we get species & effect (where applicable) samples
 - Change function names from e.g. kill->process, etc. to be more socially acceptable

+## Notes
+- Nameless & Abandoned & Spectral & Phantasmal requires Dragon Egg flower; instead of getting the Dragon Egg, use the assassin bee to terminate the first one
+- mad scientist is manual
+  - Apiary -> engineer + science -> TNT & Lever -> Bee-Bee Gun & Assassin